mahmoud/clastic/docs/tutorial.rst

   pip install clastic

-The example application also makes use of the "dateutil" package.
+The example application also makes use of the `dateutil`_ package.
 Note that the PyPI name for that package is *python-dateutil*::

   pip install python-dateutil